-For windows more than 600 mm (24") wide or openings up to 1,5 m (5') wide also center two or more D10 (3/8"), vertical rebar pins or heavy spike nails extending 150 mm (6") from the upper surface of the lintel.
+Connect window lintels to courses above by inserting a short D10 (3/8") vertical rebar pin or spike nail up through the center of the lintel (Figure 30), extending 150 mm (6") from the upper surface of the lintel.
+For windows more than 600 mm (24") wide or openings up to 1,5 m (5') wide use two or more pins or spike nails.
 Settle the earthbag course above down onto these nails or pins.

 Lintels for unconnected windows have holes drilled on each end for the inserted long rebar near the window edges.
-Where lintels connect to the bond beam drill a third vertical hole in the center of the lintel.
+For door lintels also drill a vertical hole in the center of the lintel to connect the lintel to the bond beam by inserting a vertical rebar upwards.